History of the Quakers: Kindertransport

 In 1938–1939, just prior to the outbreak of the Second World War, 10,000 European Jewish children were given temporary resident visas for the UK, in what became known as the Kindertransport.
 This allowed these children to escape the Holocaust.
 American Quakers played a major role in pressuring the British government to supply these visas.
 The Quakers chaperoned the Jewish children on the trains, and cared for many of them once they arrived in Britain.

 War Rescue Operations, and The One Thousand Children

 Before and during the Second World War, the Quakers, often working with the American Jewish Joint Distribution Committee or Œuvre de secours aux enfants (OSE), helped in the rescue from Europe of mainly Jewish families of refugees, in their flight finally to America.
 But in some cases, only the children could escape—these mainly Jewish children fled unaccompanied, leaving their parents behind, generally to be murdered by the Nazis.
 Such children are part of the One Thousand Children, actually numbering about 1400.
 Quakers were nominated five times, starting from 1912, by the Nobel Peace Prize Committee for "...their pioneering work in the international peace movement and compassionate effort to relieve human suffering."

-Costa Rica

-In 1951 a group of Quakers, objecting to the military conscription, emigrated from the United States to Costa Rica and settled in what was to become Monteverde.
-The Quakers founded a cheese factory and a Friends' school, and in an attempt to protect the area's watershed, purchased much of the land that now makes up the Monteverde Reserve.
-The Quakers have played a major role in the development of the community.